draivin/rust-hotswap/README.md

 ## Current Limitations
 - Changing hotswapped function signatures **WILL** result in a segfault.
-- Requires an extra dependency in the user application.
-- Leaks a dynamic library on each swap.
 - Probably many others that I don't know about!

 ## Example